 A. Physical Shape of Ice Cream

 The ice cream available in the market has different shape and size packets.
 The main shapes of ice cream containing packs are cylindrical bars, rectangular bars, spherical bars, cups, cones, prisms, cubes etc. The various forms of ice cream are matka kulfi, choco-bars, ice bars, ice cream sticks, noodle ice cream, ice-balls, cream falloode with raw sheds of ice-pieces entrapped in sweeteners, flavours and colours.
-Now-a-days new shapes of ice cream are available in typical forms of birds, fishes, tiger, fruits and flowers at various tourist spots.
+Nowadays, new shapes of ice cream are available in typical forms of birds, fish, tigers, fruits and flowers at various tourist spots.

 B. Size of Ice Cream